Rising delivers strong outcomes in Rwanda for the second successive year

 3. Enhancing Teacher Training for Quality Instruction: Teacher training programs will be expanded and customized to align with REB requirements.
 Our focus will be on creating locally relevant professional development content and ensuring it meets the quality standards set by MINEDUC.
 We will conduct additional capacity-building workshops with District and Sector education officials to create a sustainable model for training, with a focus on effective pedagogical strategies, the use of technology in teaching, and the specific literacy and numeracy challenges faced by students in Rwanda.

 4. Preparation for Independent Evaluation (2025/2026): To assess the effectiveness of the program at scale, we will prepare for an independent evaluation using a rigorous Randomized Controlled Trial (RCT) in collaboration with international evaluators.
-MINEDUC, NES, and REB will be key partners in facilitating this evaluation, ensuring that schools are appropriately selected, data is collected ethically, and that findings directly inform future policy decisions.
+MINEDUC, NESA, and REB will be key partners in facilitating this evaluation, ensuring that schools are appropriately selected, data is collected ethically, and that findings directly inform future policy decisions.
 We are planning coordination meetings with NESA and REB to outline timelines and processes for this evaluation to ensure transparency and alignment with national standards.

 1. Standard deviation (SD) is a statistical measure that represents the amount of variation in a set of data.
 In the context of education, an improvement in SD reflects the degree of learning gains students achieve compared to a control group or baseline.
 For example, a 0.25 SD improvement in literacy means that the intervention students outperformed the control group by a meaningful margin.
 Educational interventions with SD improvements of 0.2 or higher are often considered statistically significant, indicating a real impact on learning outcomes.